-In the UK, the public limits apply where the time of exposure is significant.
+In the UK, the public limits apply where the time of exposure is significant, rather than anywhere and everywhere where the public have access.
 More on why this is and how it is interpreted.

 Some standards bodies have different limits for anybody receiving exposure whilst at work, others for people who receive the exposure as a result of their own work, so that their employer can control the exposure - sometimes called "controlled" exposure instead of "occupational" exposure for this reason.
 See more details of which organisation has said which.

 Which limits apply to pregnant women?